dennmart/fail_notifier/README.md

  * `title` (optional) - The title of the Notifo alert
  * `url` (optional) - Notifo allows you to specify a URL to open when clicking on an alert in your list

+There are a few [examples for different programming languages](http://github.com/dennmart/fail_notifier/wiki/Examples) in the Wiki.

 Deploying on Heroku
 ===================